andersonrsoares/android-utils/README.md

 ```

 ### loadercalladapter how to use
 library that provides trial alert and progress on retrofit requests.
-Unauthorized callback can be useful for request new token
+Unauthorized callback can be useful to request new token

 Library dependences